-By María Belén Camacho Sequeira - International Relations degree student
+By María Belén Camacho Sequeira - Student of the School of International Relations

 Populist leaders have been present in Latin America’s political landscapes, and will continued to be a staple of the political system until something changes.
 Politicians such as Evo Morales in Bolivia, Cristina Fernández de Kirchner in Argentina, and populist innovator Hugo Chávez, the president of Venezuela, pursued confluence and persuasion to get to power.
 These governments have arguably marked the beginning of a new stage of populism in the continent.
 The main issue evolving this political concept is whether a political figure that got to power by populism can turn out to implement an authoritarian regime in the country.